The Peculiar Climate of Ballarat

 ASIA

-Across the vast Asian continent, it is in parts of western Asia where the climate most resembles ours, especially in Turkey.
-We have a lot in common with Istanbul and Bursa, cities at the crossroads of Europe and Asia.
+The world's biggest continent, Asia, surprisingly has nowhere quite as similar to us as the places already mentioned.
+The closest it gets is in parts of western Asia, especially in Turkey.
+We have a lot in common with Istanbul and Bursa, cities at the crossroads of Europe and Asia, as well as Ankara, the nation's capital, although like the Atlas Mountains the seasons in this region are generally more extreme.
 This part of the world is the original homeland of the damask rose, tulips, snowdrops, lilies, cherry trees, the Smyrna quince, around 100 species of salvia, and that most important of the world’s food crops, wheat.
 The Turkish natives Stachys byzantina (lamb's ear) and Iris orientalis (Turkish iris) grow prolifically in our garden.
 Sweet peas, another favourite of ours, were once used as hedge plants in the palace gardens of the Ottoman Empire.

 Smyrna quince, a Turkish native, harvested at Hollyhock Hill.

-Southern and eastern Asia is affected by the Indian Summer Monsoon, creating conditions foreign to us in Ballarat: a wet summer climate.
+Both southern and eastern Asia experience a completely different rainfall pattern to us, as these regions are affected by the Indian Summer Monsoon, which make for very wet summers.
+Although Ballarat can sporadically receive heavy rainfall in the warm months, our general trend is for a dry summer.
 We nevertheless share some similarities in temperature range with the Korean peninsula and the Himalayan foothills, and, as long as they receive adequate watering in summer, we seem to have no difficulty growing many species in our garden that are native to Japan, Korea, Tibet, Kashmir, the Caucasus, Afghanistan, Iran, and even Siberia.
+One benefit to growing plants endemic to these regions is that, not being in their natural climate, they are less likely to become invasive.
+On the other hand, they may need a little more tender love and care.

 Our favourite Geranium, ‘Rozanne’, is a hybrid of two species native to the Himalayas.
 The Himalayan Butterfly Bush, Buddleja colvillei, the Himalayan cedar, Cedrus deodara, and Clematis montana are some more treasured plants in our garden originally from this mountain range.
 We also grow buddleja species and hydrangeas that are native to eastern Asia; Fatsia japonica, native to Korea; Salvia yangii, native to Afghanistan and western Asia; Lamprocapnos spectabilis, native from Korea through to Siberia, and the Siberian dogwood, Cornus alba, native to – you guessed it – Siberia.